 The gut health positioning resonates because it connects a tangible ingredient story (prebiotics, apple cider vinegar, dietary fibre) with a benefit consumers already believe in.
 Walmart now has a dedicated “Modern Soda” shelf section for these products, a clear signal that the category has earned permanent retail real estate.

 For emerging brands trying to enter this space, the key question is no longer “is there demand?” but “how do I differentiate when Olipop and Poppi own the conversation?”
-Understanding which food and beverage trends are actually validated by consumer behaviour versus which are just media noise is critical here.
+Understanding which food and beverage trends are actually validated by consumer behaviour versus which are just media noise is critical.
+The claims hierarchy testing approach we use at Saucery is particularly valuable here — testing whether “9g prebiotic fibre” outperforms “supports digestive health” as a front-of-pack lead.

 Mood-Enhancing and Nootropic Beverages